 Considering a great onboarding experience can improve employee retention rates by 82%, neglecting these process can be both costly and time consuming in the long run.

-This is especially relevant when hiring for graduate jobs in NYC, as they often have little experience in corporate environments.
-Graduate recruitment in New York is a competitive market, so you don’t want to be losing your new employees just a few days in because of onboarding issues.
-So, how do you onboard graduates?
+This is especially relevant when hiring for graduate jobs in Zurich, as they often have little experience in corporate environments.
+Graduate recruitment in Zurich is a competitive market, so you don’t want to be losing your new employees just a few days in because of onboarding issues.

 Here are four things to consider when welcoming graduates to your team:

 No new employee wants to arrive on their first day to no desk and a colleague that’s flustered at their arrival.
 It’s essential you take the time to get organised a few days before they begin, printing off or filling out paperwork, installing all software and hardware, setting up entry passes and computer logins and anything else that’s required.
 While notice periods are part and parcel of recruitment, it’s worth moving quickly – leaving too much time between accepting an offer and starting a new role opens you up for potential problems.
 If onboarding remotely, ensure hardware has been sent to the employee’s house well in advance, and they have been in touch with IT to support them through the setup.

 Millennials are the video generation, with the average personal watching 1.5 hours of video a day .
 So, invest in creating an orientation video, covering your company’s history, current structure and culture, as well as office instructions and tips and tricks for their first few weeks – maybe a suggestion of where to grab lunch?
 This means you won’t have to repeat yourself with every new starter and it ensures the messaging is consistent.
 It also allows graduate to take notes in their own time, pausing where needed, and frees you up to focus on other things.

 3. Show them the way